vickneee/vite-react-studies/README.md

-# vite-react-studies
+# omdb-api-movies

-Vite React Studies.
+An API exercise in React JS.
+Vite + React App deployment on GitHub Pages.